 VCU actively investigates robberies and violent assaults.
 With the assistance of the Crime Analysis Unit (CAU), investigators attempt to identify crime trends, identify suspects, and arrest them to deter additional crimes.
 VCU actively pursues graffiti vandals, tracks and monitors acts of graffiti, and attempts to identify new graffiti trends.

 The Violent Crimes Unit is committed to establishing partnerships with our community.
 One of these relationships is with the Boys and Girls Club Evening Reporting Center (ERC) project.
 This program targets high risk juveniles and is located on Seventh Street.
 VCU is also teaming up with the juvenile hall staff and making visits with the high risk juveniles that are in custody.
 The hope and goal is to establish positive relationships and mentor the at-risk youth.

 VCU is committed to preventative measures within our schools.
 One of the ways they accomplish this goal is by putting on gang awareness presentations and interacting with students and teachers.
 They also provide gang awareness presentations to local community and nonprofit organizations.
 In 2016, 24 of these gang awareness presentations were provided to various community groups and schools.
-In an effort to reduce graffiti vandals from re-offending, VCU has partnered with the probation department and takes out first time graffiti vandals to paint over graffiti plagued areas.
+In an effort to reduce graffiti vandals from re-offending, VCU has partnered with the Ventura County Probation Department, and takes out first time graffiti vandals to paint over graffiti plagued areas.
 The strategy is to give the juvenile offender a second chance and offer a positive alternative to incarceration or fines.